tanvir-riyad/Denoising-Methods/PaperReconstruction/readme.txt

 A comparison among fft,moving average,wavelet transform method is made with sinusoidal data using pytorch

-Same data is used to train the autoencoder
+Same data is used to test and train the autoencoder